The History of Cabling

 Numbers and Dates

-If you like number and dates, here are some of the more important ones in the history of data communications.
+If you like numbers and dates, here are some of the more important ones in the history of data

 1844 - May 24th - The Telegraph invented by Samuel Morse.